Mentor

 - Email: claudiah@wustl.edu

 Microglia are resident macrophages of the brain that engage in a variety of processes essential for brain development and homeostasis.
 Microglia dysfunction contributes to the pathogenesis of neurodegenerative diseases and neurodevelopmental conditions.
 My research program investigates microglia phenotypes in these neuropathologies through the lens of epigenomics and transcriptomics.
-In particularly, I am interested in identifying and modifying the microglial gene regulatory networks that respond to changes in the brain environment through the use of mouse genetic models, humanized mice models and iPSCs.
+Particularly, I am interested in identifying and modifying the microglial gene regulatory networks that respond to changes in the brain environment through the use of mouse genetic models, humanized mice models and iPSCs.

 Xueyan He